-NAMA's remaining secured landbank is estimated to have the potential to deliver circa 14,710 new homes in the medium to long term.
-The 14,710 units are comprised of 2,810 units that have been granted planning permission and will be sold or refinanced by debtors; 4,940 units in the planning system either with planning applications lodged or subject to judicial review (3,960 units) or being prepared (980 units); 6,760 units on long-term residential zoned land on which NAMA is funding pre-planning and feasibility work and an estimated 200 units on unzoned land with long term residential development potential.
-Most of these new homes will not be delivered within NAMA's remaining lifetime so NAMA's objective is to maximise the number of sites that are ready for future development and to asset manage sites with longer term development potential.
-In this regard, NAMA aims to add value to existing sites through the funding of planning applications and pre-planning feasibility assessments.
-It should be noted that the development of some of the sites secured to NAMA may be currently inhibited by one or more constraints relating to commercial viability e.g. due to interest rates, infrastructure (roads, water, utilities, waste, etc.) or suitable planning permission.
+- o 2,810 units that have been granted planning permission and will be sold or refinanced by debtors; - 4,940 units in the planning system either with planning applications lodged or subject to judicial review (3,960 units) or being prepared (980 units); - o 6,770 units on long-term residential zoned land on which NAMA is funding pre-planning and feasibility work; and - 200 units on unzoned land with long term residential development potential.

+Most of these new homes will not be delivered within NAMA's remaining lifetime so NAMA's objective is to maximise the number of sites that are ready for future development through the achievement of suitable planning permissions and to asset manage sites with longer term development potential.
+It should be noted that the development of some of these sites is currently inhibited by one or more constraints including lack of commercial viability, inadequate infrastructure (roads, water, utilities, waste, etc.) or unsuitable planning permission.

-5. Dublin Docklands & Poolbeg West SDZ
+5. Dublin Docklands

-One of the objectives set by NAMA was to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
-NAMA originally held an interest in 75% of the 22 hectares of developable land in the Dublin Docklands SDZ and was instrumental in driving and facilitating the development of the area.
+In 2014, the NAMA Board set an objective to facilitate the delivery of grade A office accommodation in the Dublin Docklands SDZ.
+NAMA originally held an interest in 75% of the developable land in the Dublin Docklands SDZ and was instrumental in driving and facilitating the development of the area.
 99% of NAMA's original interests in the Docklands SDZ have now been completed or sold.
 The remaining 1% relates to a leasehold interest in a site which is planned for sale with Waterways Ireland.
-On completion, the projects in which NAMA originally had an interest will deliver 4.2 million square feet of commercial space and 2,183 residential units across 15 sites.
+The projects in which NAMA originally had an interest will deliver over 4.2 million square feet of commercial space and 2,183 residential units.